 Handy Tip When handling frozen shortcrust pastry after defrosting try and work on it at room temperature.
 Take your time and after every maneuver allow it to rest in the fridge to get its breath back.
 It's a simple process and will stop your pastry shrinking and toughening

-We served Rhubarb Frangipane Pie after a family Sunday lunch and to accompany the dish, Quevedo White Port.
-Great fruity intensity, with a great balance between acidity and sweetness.
-You need to add some great family stories to really make a memorable day.
+To finish a perfect meal, served Rhubarb Frangipane Pie after a family Sunday lunch and to accompany the dish, Quevedo White Port.
+Above all, great fruity intensity, with a great balance between acidity and sweetness.
+However, you need to add some great family stories to really make a memorable day.
 Available from Naked Wines.